 • fewer trials and prototypes

 Creating a close cooperative relationship between simulation and trials creates knowledge and understanding synergies.
 Not only does this lead to valuable findings; it also cuts costs and shortens development times in the long run.
-The two sample customer scenarios below demonstrate how this works.

 Potential for the product

 Ultimately, even the product itself benefits from simulation – as does its position on the market.
 Running through new ideas and analyzing numerous load scenarios particularly aids in